Share storage over a network

 Now whatever you copy to and from /offsite will be encrypted and sent over the network to be stored on the remote block device.

 Remember the storage is running over a network, so it will be a lot slower than locally attached disks.
-Also, network slowness/packet loss may cause strange issues.
+Network slowness/packet loss/reordering may cause strange issues.
+MTU can also be an issue.
+Test you're not fragmenting packets with ping -6 -M do -s 1452 <server_ip>Wireshark/tcpdump will be able to give you more info.

-You should probably use a VPN to protect the traffic between the two endpoints (although the data is encrypted before leaving the client)
+You could use a VPN to protect the traffic between the two endpoints (although the data is encrypted before leaving the client)